 Students may withdraw from courses upon presentation of a written request to the instructor prior to the end of the eighth week of any term; thereafter, express permission of the course instructor is required.
-Nonattendance at class meetings is not construed as a withdrawal.
+Non-attendance at class meetings is not construed as a withdrawal.
 An instructor may withdraw any student from a course on the grounds of excessive (three or more) absences, and/or if, in the opinion of the instructor, the student will be unable to complete the course requirements satisfactorily.
-See page 22 for refund policy on withdrawal from courses.
-Full-time day students must meet with the Academic Coordinator to approve withdrawals.
+See pages 28-29 for refund policy on withdrawal from courses.
+Full-time day students must meet with the Academic Coordinator to approve withdrawals, and each withdrawal counts as one of the sixteen courses covered by fulltime tuition.